dstl/Noisify/docs/index.rst

 The Basics
 ----------

-What is noisify and how to use it.
+A brief high level guide of how to use noisify, mostly prose with illustrative examples.

 .. toctree::
    :maxdepth: 2